Highlights Of The Program

 Matrix Polymers

-• Understanding the critical role of rotomoulding in supporting the hydrogen economy as a clean energy source
+• Understanding the critical role of rotomoulding in supporting the growth of the hydrogen economy as a clean energy carrier

 • Reviewing global hydrogen roadmaps and significant funding driving decarbonisation strategies and infrastructure